aryelgois/yasql/README.md

 Possible keys:

+###### related to the database

 - name: the database name
 - charset: the database character set (default: `utf8`)
 - collate: the database collation (default: `utf8_general_ci`)
 - source: the SQL implementation to adhere (default: `MySQL`)

+###### related to management

+- project: the project name
+- description: a short description of the database
+- version: the version of the database.
+I recommend to follow a [Semantic Versioning]
+- license: the license of the database.
+For multiple licenses, just separate with comma, in a single string
+- authors: sequence of author names, may have the email or other informations as well

 ## tables